Code-Institute-Submissions/ci_ms1_portfolio/README.md

 The project was posted to Slack the Code Institute community channel peer-code-review for different pairs of eyes.

 ### Readme
 Readme was observed on GitHub.
+All links were clicked.

 ## Deployment